ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/deltalake.md

 **Engine parameters**

--   `path` — Bucket url with path to the existing Delta Lake table.
+-   `url` — Bucket url with path to the existing Delta Lake table.
 -   `aws_access_key_id`, `aws_secret_access_key` - Long-term credentials for the [AWS](https://aws.amazon.com/) account user.
 You can use these to authenticate your requests.
 Parameter is optional.
 If credentials are not specified, they are used from the configuration file.
 For more information see [Using S3 for Data Storage](../mergetree-family/mergetree.md#table_engine-mergetree-s3).

 **Example**